cardboard-iguana/cardboard-iguana.com/log/2022-02-28-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 * Service Pack: A bundle all hotfixes and updates (security or not) up to a certain point.
 Mostly a Windows thing.
 * Update: A non-critical, non-security bugfix.

-Microsoft divides updates into “security updates” (which address security issues), “critical updates” (non-security updates that fix high-impact bugs), and just plain “updates” (everything else).
+Microsoft divides updates into "security updates" (which address security issues), "critical updates" (non-security updates that fix high-impact bugs), and just plain "updates" (everything else).

 ### Third-Party Risks